did:plc Method Specification

 The timestamp metadata encoded in the PLC audit log could be cross-verified against network traffic or other information to de-anonymize account holders.
 It also makes the “identity creation date” public.

-If “rotation” and “signing” keys are re-used across multiple account, it could reveal non-public identity details or relationships.
+If “rotation” and “signing” keys are re-used across multiple accounts, it could reveal non-public identity details or relationships.
 For example, if two individuals cross-share rotation keys as a trusted backup, that information is public.
 If device-local recovery or signing keys are uniquely shared by two identifiers, that would indicate that those identities may actually be the same person.

 PLC Server Trust Model